(updated in May 2013)

 divers and windsurfers.

-The wind is blowing like from a fan -- steady, in the same direction and strong enough for plaining - most of the time (check yourself).
-This consistency has one disadvantage; if for some ungodly reason the wind would die down, it may be for a couple of weeks.
+The wind is blowing like from a fan -- steady, in the same direction and strong enough for plaining - most of the time form December to April (check yourself).
+The wind consistency has one disadvantage; if for some ungodly reason the wind would die down, it may be for a couple of weeks.
 I was unfortunate to witness such a lull in April 2013, with barely plaining conditions only 3 days out of 12.
+Typically, from April to November, you can go on plane 40-70% of days, albeit some of these will be with a large 8.0 sail.

 further to the North, they would disrupt the wind pattern for a few days.